-As Byron Center Public Schools' electors had previously (August 2, 2016) approved an 18 mill non-homestead property tax operating millage extension.
-Only 17.3984 mills were levied in the District for 2018 due to Headlee millage rollbacks.
+As Byron Center Public Schools' electors had previously (May 7, 2019) approved an 18 mill non-homestead property tax operating millage extension.

-The District levied 7.0 mills in 2018 for debt service purposes and 0.9882 mills for building and site, applied on all taxable property in the District.
+The District levied 7.0 mills in 2019 for debt service purposes and 0.9853 mills for building and site, applied on all taxable property in the District.